 They can practice getting various rejections from colleagues.
-Meanwhile, train them to handle what is actually in our control: Objections.
+Meanwhile, divert their attention to what is in their control: dealing with objections.

 Create an exercise sheet filled with common objections shared by your experienced SDRs.
 Leave some space for the responses.
 Get the reps in training to fill them out towards the end of their training period.

 Analyzing the cold calls your sales reps make is an indispensable part of cold call training.
 But listening and noting down suggestions for every cold call they make is impossible.

 A conversation intelligence tool comes in handy during this time.
 These tools :

 - Finds the most common mistakes your reps make

 - Analyzes cold calls using various parameters like talk-listen ratio, topic duration etc.